gerrardcowburn/sandpit/arc-blog/single-region/2-arc-stack/README.md

-# Route 53 ARC Blog Post - ARC Stack Code
+# Route 53 Application Recovery Controller Blog Post - Application Recovery Controller Stack Code

 This CloudFormation (CFN) Template supports the requirements of an AWS Blog Post on Route 53 Application Recovery Controller.
 It is the second of a three CFN Deployment.
-Deploy the *[1-infra-stackset]*(https://github.com/harshawsharma/sandpit/edit/master/arc-blog/single-region/1-infra-stackset/) before deploying this stack.
+Deploy the *[1-infra-stackset]*(https://github.com/aws-samples/route-53-application-recovery-controller/single-region/1-infra-stackset/) before deploying this stack.

 This *2-arc-stack* should be deployed as a standard Stack in us-east-1, within a single AWS account.
 It will deploy the following Route 53 Application Recovery Controller components:
 * Recovery Readiness Groups, Cells, and Resource Sets